 As the name implies, City Centre is the heart of Porto.
 As the city is also a UNESCO World Heritage site, here you’ll find numerous architectural gems like the Camara Municipal, Sao Bento Railway Station and the Santo Antonio Hospital.
 Our Airbnb was in this area so we were able to explore this part of the city quite a bit.

 Historical Centre is the oldest part of the city.
-Porto dates back to the Roman times, when it was a fort for the trading routes.
+Porto dates back to the Roman times when it was a fort for the trading routes.
 Thanks to the Roman trade and later the Portuguese discoveries in the new world, it prospered greatly over the centuries.
 Here you’ll find a wonderful blend of streets, buildings and squares that have evolved with the city as it grew over the years.

 This is a newer part of the city and reflects its expansion.
 Numerous shops, hotels and tall buildings line the Avenida da Boavista, Porto’s urban centre.
 They say that some of the best shopping can be done in this area.
-As we weren’t really interested in shopping, I can’t really attest to that.
+As we weren’t that interested in shopping, I can’t attest to that.
 But I did come across so many nice shoes!

 Foz Velha and Foz Nova